Toggle Menu

 There's no way to skip the repeated content in the page header (for example, a 'skip to main content' option).
 It's not always possible to change the device orientation from horizontal to vertical without making it more difficult to view the content.
 It's not possible for users to change text size without some of the content overlapping.

-Third party software suppliers: Disproportionate burden assessment [115KB]
+Third party software suppliers: Disproportionate burden assessment (PDF) [115KB]

 Interactive tools and transactions.